Laboratory Mixers Information

 Selecting laboratory mixers requires an analysis of performance specifications.

-Speed range and accuracy are usually measured in revolutions per minute (rpm).
+Speed range is usually measured in revolutions per minute (rpm).
 Some mixers can be operated at variable speeds.
 Others are designed for continuous speeds.

 Viscosity range is measured in cycles per second (cps).